Part 1 of 4

 Starting your VA claim for disability compensation

-I’ll start by explaining what I did and why it was wrong.
-Another case of do what I say, not what I did.
+I’ll start by explaining what I did and why it was wrong to help other disabled veterans NOT do what I did.
+Consider this a case of do what I say, not what I did.
 It is important to not repeat the following because it will cause a lengthy appeal process – and there is nothing worse than a 10-year appeal process.
 It’s like waiting for your IRS tax refund, except its more money and, like Rip Van Winkle, I look a whole lot older.

 Don’t be dumb.
 I hand wrote my initial application for compensation without reviewing my Service Medical Records (SMRs).
 My claim led with the statement: “see supporting medical documentation in my file.”
 This was dumb.
 Imagine someone sending you a hand written, 300-page manuscript (doctor’s scribbles plus my own) and allowed you 4 hours to read it.
 Then they ask you a ton of questions that are legally binding.
 That is what I asked the VA to do 10 years ago.
 In reality, the VA adjudication process is very complex and time consuming for the veteran and the VA.
 Do not expect the VA to connect the dots.
 This is your job if you choose to take it, or you’ll be older and fatter still fighting the good fight, like me.